-Program 1.3.C: Manufactured Homes on a Foundation System
+Program 1.3.GProgram 1.3.C: Manufactured Homes on a Foundation System

-Timeframe: Adopt Municipal Code amendments by June 2026 Responsible Party: Community Planning and Building Department
+Quantified Objective:# TBDTimeframe:Adopt Municipal Code amendments by June2026 Responsible Party:Community Planning and Building DepartmentFunding Source:General Fund

-The City currently permits manufactured homes on a foundation system on lots zoned for conventional single-family residential dwellings pursuant to State Law Government Code 65852.3.
+The City currently permits manufactured homes on a foundation system on lots zoned for conventional single-family residential dwellings pursuant to state law State Law Government Code 65852.3.
 Manufactured homes represent an affordable and cost-effective form of housing.
 The City will amend the Carmel Municipal Code to include manufactured homes as a permitted use in the R-1 zoning district subject to the same development standards to which a conventional single-family residential dwelling on the same lot would be subject.